 Whether you know it as "La Serenissima", "City of Water", "City of Masks", "City of Bridges", “City of Canals”, “The Floating City", or “The Sinking City”, Venice, Italy may be the most memorable city you’ll ever visit in your lifetime.
 There's just no other place like it in the world by far.
 But it goes deeper than the famous Venice landmarks and streets of water.
 There's enough history and culture that flows through the city streets and canals to keep you busy for years, but we wanted to see it in a few days - so we arranged for a half-day guided Venice walking tour with our friends from Italian Days, and spent several more days exploring on our own.
 This self-guided walking tour loop was created by Travlinmad from the best of both!

-And if you love interesting factoids like How many wood pilings are there in Venice? (over 30 million!), eating your way through the cicchetti bars on a Venice food tour, shopping for blown glass from Murano or beautiful artisan masks, dining with locals, or shopping in Venice for artisan masks - a guided walking tour is a great way to go, especially in a city like Venice that can be hard to navigate on your own.
-Go with a guide your first time, then go back to the places you loved to explore more on your own.
+And if you love interesting factoids like How many wood pilings are there in Venice? (over 30 million!), eating your way through the cicchetti bars on a Venice food tour, shopping for artisan masks or blown glass from Murano, or dining with locals - a guided walking tour is a great way to discover the highlights of a city like Venice that can be challenging to navigate on your own.
+Go with a guide your first time out, then go back to the places you loved to explore more on your own.

 Venice Walking Tour